Clackamas Lake Ranger Station Historic District: Historic structures

 The ranger station is made up of eleven historic buildings and twelve other rustic, but non-historic, structures.
 In addition, the original ranger station landscaping still exists including picnic tables, a horseshoe pit, and stone fire pit.
 The historic district originally had twelfth historic building, but one ranger residence was destroyed by fire in 2003.

 The ranger station's historic buildings include the district office, two ranger residences, a mess hall, a fire equipment warehouse, a separate road-and-trail warehouse, a gas station, garage, blacksmith shop, horse barn, and a pump house across the meadow.
 The district office is now a visitor center and museum.
-The ranger's residence can be rented by the public for $80 per night per on weekdays and $100 per night on weekends and holidays.
-Volunteer caretakers live on site, and help maintain the historic buildings, staffs the visitor center, and provide interpretive tours of the compound.
+The ranger's residence is available to be rented.
+Volunteer caretakers live on site, and help maintain the historic buildings, staff the visitor center, and provide interpretive tours of the compound.

 The ranger station buildings are wood and log-frame structures with concrete foundations.
 The exteriors are covered with wood shingles.
 Wooden shingles are also used for roofing.
 All the buildings are painted dark brown with dark brown trim so they blend into the surrounding forest landscape.